-The power sunroof switches remain active for up to approximately ten minutes after the ignition switch has been turned OFF.
+The power sunroof switch will remain active for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
 Opening either front door will cancel this feature.

 ELECTRICAL POWER OUTLETS

 There are two 12 Volt (13 Amp) electrical power outlets on this vehicle.
 Both of the outlets are protected by a fuse.